GabHoo/The-Game-of-Thrones-Automyth/README.md

-# Story-Generator
+# The Game of Thrones Automyth
-Application to automatically generates Game Of Thrones spin-off stories based on Knowledge Graphs.
+The Game of Thrones Automyth - A Knowledge Graph Based Spin-off Story Generator is an application to automatically generates Game Of Thrones spin-off stories based on Knowledge Graphs.

 Stroy structure is inspired from the Hero Journey (https://skift.com/2016/10/28/the-heros-journey-a-human-framework-for-building-modern-travel-brands/)